 Groups of volunteers comprise the majority of our workdays, and these work great for teambuilding and community engagement!
 We work with you to find a date and time that suits your group to begin the scheduling process.
 Then, we work on establishing a project and location based on current park needs.
 Some examples of projects that can be tailored to your group are below.

 If you are interested in coordinating a date for your group to get outdoors, participate in a meaningful project, and engage with their community, fill out this form and we will get back to you within two business days.
-COVID-19 guidelines should be reviewed and shared with all volunteers participating.
+COVID-19 precautions should be reviewed and shared with all volunteers participating.
 For more information on workday planning, volunteering, and our overall workday culture, visit our "Preparing for your Service Day" webpage.

 Facility Maintenance and Beautification

 There are many facilities that need support with weeding, planter bed maintenance, and sometimes painting.
 We love to watch volunteers transform a space from "in need" to "looks cared for"!

 A necessary and labor intensive job is providing the muscle needed to spread piles of woodchips (specially engineered for playgrounds) into the play area for added depth to the safety surfacing.
 It is hard work but our volunteers take much satisfaction in seeing the results.
 Below you can see that around 6 inches of safety surfacing has been added to these playgrounds.
 There are almost 80 playgrounds here in our city and our volunteers do an amazing job supporting the efforts to keep them all up to par!

 This can be a variety of tasks or a combination of anything on this page, but often entails trash picking, weeding, and any general beautification.